extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/using_ipfabric.rst

 ** Workflow Name: create_l3_tenant_evpn**

-The create_l3_tenant_evpn workflow provisions the BGP EVPN based IP fabric with an L3 tenant identified by a VRF.
-This workflow provisions the VRF for the Layer 3 tenant at the identified leaf switches or vLAG pairs, enables routing for the VRF across the IP fabric by enabling the VRF address family in BGP and creating L3VNI interface and also enables redistribution of connected routes in the VRF to BGP EVPN.
+The create_l3_tenant_evpn workflow provisions the BGP EVPN based IP Fabric with a L3 tenant identified by a VRF.
+This workflow provisions the VRF for the Layer 3 tenant at the identified leaf switches or vLAG pairs, enables routing for the VRF across the IP fabric by enabling the VRF address family in BGP and creating L3VNI interface.
+This workflow also enables redistribution of connected routes in the VRF to BGP EVPN.
 The workflow must be provided with the set of vLAG pairs or leaf switches between which the layer 3 services for the VRF are required.

-After the switch is added to the fabric, this workflow can be used to create a layer 3 VRF routing services within the BGP EVPN IP fabric.
+After the switch is added to the fabric, this workflow can be used to create a layer 3 VRF routing services within the BGP EVPN IP Fabric.
 No edge port provisioning is performed in this workflow.

 Add Multihomed Endpoint and Configure L3 Gateway in EVPN